rakudo/rakudo/NOMMAP.markdown

 ## Lexical Multi-Part names
 For my X::Base { ... }, my Foo::Bar { ... } etc. The our-scoped ones work.

-## Magicals
-Move creation of $! and $/ to be per-routine instead of per-block.

 ## when statements
 when needs to properly find use correct outer scope